Recognition Awards

 The International Biogeography Society recognizes a variety of outstanding contributions to the field of biogeography in the form of awards to individuals.
 Two main awards are given at the biennial international conferences:

-The Alfred Russel Wallace Award was established by the International Biogeography Society (IBS) in 2004 to recognize a lifetime of outstanding contributions by an eminent scholar in any subdiscipline of biogeography.
+Biogeography Society in 2004 to recognize an outstanding current research record and impact by an eminent scholar in any subdiscipline of biogeography.

 Previous Awardees: